Typhoon Damrey (2017): Meteorological history

 The JMA upgraded Damrey to a typhoon early on November 3.
 Three hours later, the JTWC followed suit and classified it as a Category 1-equivalent typhoon, after animated satellite imagery depicted a "strengthening" system and a well-defined circular eye like feature.
 At this stage, Damrey was located in conditions of low shear and warm sea-surface temperatures of 27–28 C with good outflow.
 The JMA had already declared that Damrey reached its peak intensity with 10-minute sustained winds of 130 km/h (80 mph) and a minimum barometric pressure of 970 hPa.
-The lowest sea-level pressure value recorded at the Nha Trang weather station was 982.1 hPa.
 Six hours later, microwave images showed the eye becoming well-defined and an improved storm structure with a large centralized convective mass occluding to its center.
 By 21:00 UTC, the JTWC upgraded Damrey to a Category 2-equivalent typhoon, reaching its peak strength with 1-minute sustained winds of 165 km/h (105 mph).
 The JTWC issued their final advisory on the typhoon on 03:00 UTC on November 4, as it made landfall in Vạn Ninh District, Khánh Hòa Province, Vietnam.
 While over land, its convective structure began to deteriorate, and three hours later the JMA downgraded Damrey to a severe tropical storm, then to a tropical storm.
 The JMA issued their final advisory on 12:00 UTC on November 4.
 The agency continued to track the system as it fully dissipated on 00:00 UTC on November 5.